Britannia Leisure Centre - Hackney - London

 What is a Dojo?

 A dojo is the room or hall where kendo is practiced.
-In the case of Wakaba Kendo Club the dojo refers to the main sports hall and the dance studio where the practice takes place.
+In the case of Wakaba Kendo Club the dojo refers to the main sports hall where the practice takes place.
 Students will be taught to follow certain codes and etiquette within the dojo and follow the instruction of the instructors and coaches.
 The coaching staff at Wakaba are conscious of the health, safety and welfare of the children in the dojo, while engaged in practice during the official practice time.
 However we also like to ask parents/ guardians to be aware and involved during the practice time in promoting the safest possible environment for children to enjoy their practice.
-It is also important to stress that once the child leaves the dojo (the main sports hall and the dance studio) after the practice time, we cannot look after the child.
-Taking the child to and from the dojo is the responsibility of parents/guardians, even at the Britannia Leisure Centre when outside the main sports hall, in areas such as the changing room and car park.
+It is also important to stress that once the child leaves the dojo (the main sports hall) after the practice time, we cannot look after the child.
+Taking the child to and from the dojo is the responsibility of parents/guardians, even at the Britannia Leisure Centre when outside the main sports hall, in areas such as the changing room.